-In this paper, we study the fundamental biological question of how much information is needed to reconstruct semi-directed phylogenetic networks, a question studied for rooted, directed phylogenetic networks in [21, 26] and for unrooted phylogenetic networks in [14].
+In this paper, we study the fundamental biological question of how much information is needed to reconstruct semi-directed phylogenetic networks, a question studied for rooted, directed phylogenetic networks in Huber et al. (2015); van Iersel et al. (2022) and for unrooted phylogenetic networks in Erdős et al. (2019).
 More concretely, we study which semi-directed evolutionary histories can be recovered from the evolutionary histories of groups of 4 taxa (called quarnets).
-This is a topical issue since several methods have been introduced recently to generate quarnets from DNA sequences or from gene trees [5, 10, 19, 32].
+This is a topical issue since several methods have been introduced recently to generate quarnets from DNA sequences or from gene trees (Allman et al. 2025; Cummings and Hollering 2025; Holtgrefe et al. 2025; Martin et al. 2023).
 If a semi-directed phylogenetic network is uniquely determined by its induced subnetworks on sets of 4 taxa, then we say that the network is encoded by quarnets.
 Therefore, the question we study here can be formalized as the question of when a semi-directed phylogenetic network is encoded by its quarnets.